Lakshmi-krishna-vr/TeamLuminous-ImageSharpeningUsingKnowledgeDistillation/README.md

 ## 🔭 Future Scope

 - 🚀 Improve student performance via attention mechanisms or residual distillation
-- 📱 Deploy on mobile and edge devices with real-time benchmarks
+- 📱 Deploy on mobile,embedded systems and edge devices with real-time benchmarks
 - 🧪 Extend to video frame sharpening with temporal consistency
 - 💡 Incorporate perceptual loss or GAN-based enhancements for better visual quality